opencog/learn/README.md

 This refers to the problem of training in neural nets: the training sets are created by expert human markup, usually by grad students.
-In effect, the neural net is ony as smart as the grad student who provided the training data.
+In effect, the neural net is only as smart as the grad student who provided the training data.
 Politically charged examples of this includes facial recognition suites that mistreat people of color, as opposed to white people.
 This effect has been termed "turtles all the way down", in